xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-globalvariable-special-character.md

 permalink: katalon-studio/docs/troubleshoot-globalvariable-special-character.html
 ---

 When running your tests in console mode, you may get the `joptsimple.IllegalOptionSpecificationException: is not a legal option character` error when your global  variables contain special characters like `$`, or a space in its name and/or value.
+Learn to escape special characters in parameterized objects, [read here](https://docs.katalon.com/katalon-studio/docs/parameterize-web-objects.html#escaping-special-characters).

 ```groovy
 joptsimple.IllegalOptionSpecificationException: $ is not a legal option character